 Children in New Mexico have long underperformed compared to many other states.
 To improve outcomes, The Pew Charitable Trusts’ Results First initiative worked with New Mexico’s Legislative Finance Committee, the state turned to leverage evidence-based policymaking, which can help ensure taxpayer dollars go to programs shown to work.

 The Pew Charitable Trusts’ Results First initiative launched the Results First Peer Learning Community in July 2020 to encourage its state partners to network and collaborate on strategies that promote and sustain evidence-based policymaking.

 In 2014, the Pew-MacArthur Results First Initiative developed a framework for state and county leaders interested in evidence-based policymaking.
 This framework consists of five key components to help governments use rigorous evidence and data to guide policy and funding decisions.

-Sign up for exclusive state-policy research, infographics, and stats every two weeks.
+Exclusive state-policy research, infographics, and stats every two weeks.